ImagingInformatics/hackathon-docs/getting-started/hackathon-event.md

 ## How can I participate?

-Go to [https://siim.org/page/hacking_healthcare](https://siim.org/page/hacking_healthcare) and ensure you are regitered for the hackathon sessions like the *kickoff* and *brainstorming* sessions at a bare minimum.
+Go to [https://siim.org/page/hacking_healthcare](https://siim.org/page/hacking_healthcare) and ensure you are registered for the hackathon sessions like the *kickoff* and *brainstorming* sessions at a bare minimum.
 At those sessions, we'll help you find you way.

 Don't forget to join the conversation on [Slack](https://join.slack.com/t/siimhackathon/shared_invite/zt-mkk0yn2e-KUqOLi6ETBUQmOffxmcQxA).